Manhattan Clam Chowder is the classic red style of clam chowder, made with a delicious tomato and clam flavored base.

 I do grow a bay tree to harvest my own leaves.
-I have had the tree which I have grown from a start that I purchased at a local nursery for about 20 years now.
+I have grown it from a start that I purchased at a local nursery about 20 years ago now.
 It has grown from about 6 inches to about ten feet, and only stops there because I keep cutting it back.
 Since growing my own bay, I noticed how faded and unappealing most bay leaves look in the store.
 Good fresh dried bay leaves should be a dark olive green.
 Another thing about bay that I had read some time back was that you shouldn’t use the ground bay because the leaves are indigestible.
-Which is why one always removed the bay leaves when the food is finished cooking and discards them.
+Which is why one always removes the bay leaves when the food is finished cooking and discards them.
 I do see ground and crushed bay in the stores but I am not so sure it is good for the health of a person, so I don’t use them.

 Marjoram is a less common herb although many grow it in the garden, and it is readily available in the market.
 I just don’t see it in a lot of recipes.
 It is quite like oregano, if a little less assertive as oregano.
 If you don’t use marjoram, you might consider using oregano, but maybe using only half the amount called for.

 Something else about fresh to dried herbs, which while it doesn’t apply to the herbs in this dish, I do want to mention because I said to use one part dried herb to three parts fresh herb.
 I don’t think substituting dried for fresh works in every case, specifically with herbs such as basil or coriander (cilantro), which have a very different character dried as when they are fresh.
 In those cases, I don’t substitute one for the other.